 The main reason for using a secured card is to increase your overall credit score.
 After you’ve built your credit score to at least 650, you could be ready for an unsecured card.

 Unlike a secured card, unsecured credit cards don’t require a deposit.
 They also typically come with fewer fees and higher credit limits than unsecured cards.
 Many unsecured cards also offer strong perks for responsible spending, like cashback rewards, airline miles or gift cards.

 First, look into whether your credit card provider offers an unsecured option.
 Upgrading to an unsecured version of your secured card can be the easiest way to transition into a better credit card, sometimes allowing you to transfer your same account number to the new card.
 You can also expect to get your deposit back.

-If your secured credit card doesn’t offer the option to upgrade, or you’re simply in a better position to pick a stronger card, start by looking for an unsecured card with no annual fee or a low APR.
+If your secured credit card doesn’t offer the option to upgrade, or you’re simply in a better position to pick a stronger card, start by looking for an no-annual-fee unsecured card or one with a low APR.

 How long should I wait until switching to an unsecured card?

 Typically, you’ll need at least 12 months of on-time and regular payments on your secured card to improve your credit.
 You’ll also want to keep an eye on your credit utilization ratio — or how much you’re spending against your credit limit.
 If you owe more than 30% on any one credit card at any point during your monthly billing cycle, it could result in a lower credit score, even if you pay off your balances each month.